Techy-Wu/vscode-server-toolchain-workaround/README.md

 This toolkit provides a workaround for whose setup does not meet these requirements and you are unable to upgrade the Linux distribution but still want to update VS Code.
 It ensembles glibc, libstdc++ and patchelf.

+Since the directory tree of vscode-server changed from a update, the original patch shell cannot be funcational anymore.
+However, the original repository is achcieved (https://github.com/npurson/vscode-server-toolchain-workaround), therefore this fork provides the up-to-date patch solution.

 ## Usage

 The following steps have to be executed each time VS Code is updated.